"To save the world, we must think in circular concepts, and this brings it all the way to the kitchen."

 Lunch, Take Out, Leftovers

 Another common item found in the trash is food.
 For years, I always brought my lunch to work.
-It allowed me to use up the night's leftovers and ensure no wasted food.
+It allowed me to use up the night's leftovers and ensure no wasted food and save money in the process.
 Invest in a good, reusable container.
-I had these glass tupperware for a while with snap on lids.
+I had these glass Tupperware for a while with snap on lids.
 They were excellent because there were never any leaks and it was microwaveable.
 I'm not a salads gal so I love fresh, hot food.
-The glass containers tend to get heavy so invest in a reusable stainless steel box or a silicon bag instead for sandwiches.
+The glass containers tend to get heavy so invest in a reusable stainless steel box or a silicone bag instead for sandwiches.
 You can then re-use the same containers for takeout or leftovers.
 It's another way to reduce kitchen waste by saving the food.

 If you are going to switch your sponges, you should also consider moving towards a more eco-friendly dish detergent after all, these are applied to your dishes directly and you want them to be safe.
 I've found two good alternatives for dish detergents.
 I tried making my own a few times, but it never worked out so I opted to buying alternatives that were produced in zero waste facilities or come in 100% recycled packaging.
 These still come in plastic but they are from recycled plastic that can be recycled again so a good way to reuse.